b3j0f/schema/README.rst

 - json
 - xsd

-It is also possible to generate a schema from a dictionary
+It is also possible to generate a schema from a dictionary.
+And validation rules are fully and easily customisable thanks to using a schema such as a property.

 Example
 -------